Mobile-friendly sites have all the advantages

 Website analytics tools, such as Google Analytics, can handle multiple devices and responsive reporting.
 All of your tracking data will be condensed into a one report, making it easier to monitor and analyze your results.

 Greater brand control

 RWD enables website owners to have greater control of how their brand is implemented throughout the site.
-A website can now be coordinated with the rest of the marketing communications—lit, exhibit, etc.
+A website can now be coordinated with the rest of the marketing communications such as literature.

-If your current site is not responsive, you’re not alone, but you’ll want to adapt to how your customers and prospects are researching and making purchasing decisions, ASAP.
+If your current site is not responsive your company is at a competitive disadvantage.
+You need to adapt to how your customers and prospects are researching and making purchasing decisions, ASAP.